Like the prolific AK

 Generally speaking the main ways to mount optics are:

 1: Mounting an optic on the side rail optic plate

-2: Installing a rail over the top cover or replacing top cover itself with a rail
+2: Installing a rail over the top cover or replacing the top cover itself with a rail

 3: Replacing the gas tube with a rail or using a gas tube with a rail on top

 Other options include replacing the rear sight leaf with a dedicated optic or with a small rail that allows an Aimpoint micro style optic to be mounted.
 In the case of the AKSU there is also an option to attach a rail to the top cover itself by drilling and mounting just ahead of the rear sight.